AlcoholEdu® and SAPU

 AlcoholEdu® for College and Sexual Assault Prevention for Undergraduates

-AlcoholEdu for College and SAPU courses open in mid-July.
+AlcoholEdu for College and SAPU courses open on July 11.

 AlcoholEdu® for College and Sexual Assault Prevention for Undergraduates (SAPU) are objective, science-based, online alcohol abuse and sexual assault prevention programs designed specifically for college students as the cornerstone of a comprehensive campus prevention program.